rust-gamedev/rust-gamedev.github.io/content/news/028/index.md

 - [Basic animation support][raytracer-challenge-animation] came along allowing the easy creation of video sequences.

-- More realistic and life like scenes due to [Shadow Casting][raytracer-challenge-shadows].
+- More realistic and life-like scenes due to [Shadow Casting][raytracer-challenge-shadows].

 - As a new basic body type [Planes][raytracer-challenge-planes] came to life.